Support-Ukraine-Love/web/content/refugee/index.md

 * Ministry 0f Health Ukraine: ['How to deal with stress during the war'](https://moz.gov.ua/article/health/jak-vporatisja-zi-stresom-pid-chas-vijni-): "Russia's aggression & hostilities on the territory of Ukraine have been going on for a month.
 Under such conditions, we can feel stress & deep feelings, fear, anxiety, both for ourselves and for loved ones.
 To safely adapt to modern realities, minimize the effects of stress, we offer you simple steps [see link]."

     _"Remember that it is normal to feel anxiety, worry and fear at a time when there is fighting around you and the country is at war with the aggressor._ _This is an acceptable reaction of your psyche and body to the situation."_
+* "Svitlana Roiz and the [Ministry of Education and Science](https://mon.gov.ua/eng) have launched a video project ["Psychological Care"](https://www.youtube.com/playlist?app=desktop&list=PLFVSJgZgf7h8rXg9TTyevxZkdfxAQXodS&fbclid=IwAR0qUXzXfGQbi3yYTI8D3pt1D_GxBc20O5sN7-f3C9K7N_nBpo) for children.
+Experts talk about how to take care of a child in a bomb shelter, how to talk during an evacuation, how to pick up words if one of the parents went to war."
+[Source](https://euneighbourseast.eu/uk/news-and-stories/latest-news/pidtrymka-zhinok-i-divchat-shho-postrazhdaly-vid-vijny-yaka-dopomoga-dostupna-v-ukrayini/)

 ### Providers/Agencies